EABergamo/EABergamo/README.md

 👋 Hi there!

+I am a first-year Ph.D. student in the Operations, Information & Decisions department at the Wharton School of the University of Pennsylvania.

-Welcome to my website!
-My name is Enzo Bergamo, and I am [Penn World Scholar](https://global.upenn.edu/isss/penn-world-scholars) currently pursuing both a Bachelor's Degree and a Master's Degree in Systems Science & Engineering at the [University of Pennsylvania School of Engineering and Applied Science](https://www.seas.upenn.edu/).
-I am originally from São Paulo, Brazil and I currently live in Philadelphia, Pennsylvania.
-My interests lie in areas such as machine learning, data visualization, optimization, as well as the application of these topics in different ways.
-For more contact informationa and more, feel free to access [enzobergamo.com](https://www.enzobergamo.com).
+I have received my Bachelor’s and Master’s Degree in Systems Science & Engineering at the University of Pennsylvania School of Engineering and Applied Science where I was a Penn World Scholar.

+My research interests center around the use of machine learning techniques to understand and optimize decision-making in operations management problems.
+For more contact informationa and more, please access [enzobergamo.com](https://www.enzobergamo.com).